abs-lang/abs/README.md

 ABS is a programming language that works best when you're scripting on your terminal.
-It tries to combine the elegance of languages such as Python, or Ruby, to the convenience of Bash.
+It tries to combine the elegance of languages such as Python, or Ruby with the convenience of Bash.

 ``` bash
 tz = `cat /etc/timezone`